 - Participating hormones: oestrogen, estradiol, prolactin-Onset: between 7th/8th and 14th year of life.

 - Onset: between 8th/9th and 15th year of life.

 - Growth spurt

-Furthermore, a shift in composition of body tissues takes place.
-Girls develop more fat tissue and boys more muscle tissue.
+Furthermore, a shift in the composition of body tissue takes place.
+Girls develop more fat tissue and boys develop more muscle tissue.

-Sexual hormones have an impact on the skeleton, which makes it possible to link sexual maturity and bone age, which can be recorded by x-ray of the core of the bone of the wrist, elbow joint or knee.
+Sexual hormones have an impact on the skeleton, which makes it possible to link sexual maturity and bone age, which can be recorded by an X-ray of the core of the bone of the wrist, elbow joint or knee.

 Stages of development of breast, pubic hair and genitals during puberty